-to assist the priest in the administration of both sacraments, not baptism only.
+17. The language of the canon plainly authorises the deacon to assist the priest in the administration of both sacraments, not baptism alone.
 The canon provides no qualification of this assistance and no indication that the administration of either sacrament cannot be undertaken by the deacon.

-Significantly there is no church law, other than the 1662 Act of Uniformity, that prohibits deacons from administering the Lord's Supper, and according to the majority opinion of the Appellate Tribunal, such administration is consistent with the Constitution of the Anglican Church of Australia.
+Third Objection: It was not the intention of the Canon to authorise diaconal administration